Beginners Guide to Identify Multibaggers Stocks - Learn and Earn!

 An Uptrend consists of series of Higher Lows (HL) and Higher Highs (HH) as shown in the above image.
 We can say, the price is in an uptrend until it keeps making HL and HH.

-Image-2 and Image-3 are the two examples for uptrend scripts.
+Image-2 and Image-3 are the two examples of uptrend stocks.

 A Downtrend consists of series of Lower Lows (LL) and Lower Highs (LH) as shown in the above image.
 We can say, the price is in a downtrend until it keeps making LL and LH.